Dan Duchaine

 Daniel Duchaine (1952 – January 12, 2000) was an American bodybuilder.
 Nicknamed the steroid guru, Duchaine gained worldwide notoriety due to his outspoken opinions on the use of performance-enhancing drugs, and made numerous television appearances discussing the subject on shows such as 20/20, Geraldo, and 60 Minutes.
-Steroid Nation author and ESPN writer Shaun Assael calls Duchaine "a founding father of the steroid movement."
+Steroid Nation author and ESPN writer Shaun Assael called Duchaine "a founding father of the steroid movement."
 Duchaine was a low-carbohydrate diet advocate and promoted his own diet, the "Bodyopus diet".

 Duchaine and steroids

 Duchaine began competitive bodybuilding in his home state of Maine in 1977; however, after he had no luck (describing himself as a "miserable bodybuilder"), he began using anabolic steroids that he persuaded his family physician in Portland to prescribe as a training aid.
 However, after beginning their use he said "I still wasn't very good.
 Obviously something wasn't working, and the doctors and the pharmacists couldn't really answer my questions.
 So I started looking into steroids on my own."
 This was the start of the quest for knowledge that would eventually land him the title of "Guru" on the subject.
 He moved to Los Angeles in 1978.

 In mid-1987, Duchaine was caught and indicted on conspiracy and mislabeling charges.
 He pleaded guilty to the two counts and was sentenced to a maximum of three years in federal prison with five years of probation by Judge J. Lawrence Irving of San Diego Federal Court.
 In November 1988 Duchaine was profiled by The New York Times on its front page as part of an Olympics-inspired series on steroids in sports.

 Duchaine was released after ten months.
 In 1991, while still on probation he met up with a friend who was selling gamma-hydroxybutyrate (commonly known as GHB) and began working with him.
 One of their customers, however, was an undercover Food and Drug Administration (FDA) agent, and Duchaine was convicted a second time and sentenced to 36 months in prison.
 While in prison, he says he learned to make money through "legitimate avenues".

 In 1988, Duchaine introduced Clenbuterol to bodybuilders.
 Duchaine is also credited with introducing 2,4-Dinitrophenol (DNP) into bodybuilding through an interview on one of ten cassettes included with bodybuilding magazine Muscle Media 2000.
 In 2007 Duchaine was featured prominently in the book Steroid Nation by ESPN writer Shaun Assael.